Animal Welfare (Dogs) Regulations 2016

 Setting clear standards for commercial facilities to adhere to ensures that commercial operations where dogs may be kept in poor conditions cannot operate in this state.

-The Regulations will not impose unreasonable expectations of care on professional commercial breeders or individuals who are already looking after their dogs properly.
-They set out minimum acceptable standards which will improve the ability to address improper housing or keeping of dogs.
+The Regulations do not impose unreasonable expectations of care on professional commercial breeders or individuals who are already looking after their dogs properly.
+They set out minimum acceptable standards which improve the ability to address improper housing or keeping of dogs.